Employment Adviser Ref: 18/114

 Recovery Focus is a new group of expert charities with the shared aim to inspire individual recovery nationwide.
 Between us we have a track record of more than 200 years of developing and running personalised services that work with people with mental health, substance misuse and other complex needs to achieve their ambitions.
 Each partner organisation has its own rich history of success, but together we believe we can lead the way in evidence-based recovery pathways that we can tailor to meet local and individual needs.

-Right now, one of our partners, Richmond Fellowship, is looking for an Employment Adviser to join their Cambridgeshire Retain/Regain service.
-We help individuals who are seeking employment or experiencing difficulties at work due to mental health problems.
-We support them by offering careers advice, job application skills and/or strategies to remain at work.
-We also liaise directly with Employers as appropriate.
+Right now, one of our partners, Richmond Fellowship, is looking for an Employment Coach to join their Bristol Employment service.
+We help individuals with mental health problems to find paid employment and assist employers and employees to successfully resolve mental health problems in the workplace.
 But, it’s only possible with the help of people like you.

 Your challenge?
-To do everything you can to help the individuals we work with to source appropriate work experience placements, paid or voluntary roles with local organisations/employers.
+To do everything you can to help the individuals we work with to source appropriate paid work and also support people in work to maintain their job when they may be struggling and support employers to create a healthy workplace.
 Day to day, you’ll offer support, careers advice and guidance, helping people to set their own recovery and employment focused goals and provide training in personal and skills development such as CV preparation, interview techniques etc. You’ll also be responsible for establishing and maintaining positive links with partner organisations, local employers and other relevant agencies and have the initiative to develop and promote the service.
 Additionally, you will have responsibility for maintaining efficient admin systems to ensure referrals, assessments and reviews are completed in a timely manner.

-Our ideal candidate will have a good understanding of mental health problems and the issues and barriers this can create for our clients, plus excellent motivational, presentation and listening skills and a willingness to travel in the local area and to work outside of office hours as required.
+As well as a good understanding of mental health problems and the issues and barriers this can create for our clients, you’ll need excellent motivational, presentation and listening skills and a willingness to travel in the local area and to work outside of office hours as required.

-Subsequent salary progression up to a maximum of £20,045.00 (pro rata) will apply to this post, subject to the postholder meeting the eligibility and performance criteria.
+Subsequent salary progression up to a maximum of £21,545.00 will apply to this post, subject to the postholder meeting the eligibility and performance criteria.

 So, get inspired today.
 Visit our website and take the first steps towards a more fulfilling career.